-Autologous stem cell transplantation remains a key component of the standard medical care for patients with aggressive forms of non-Hodgkin lymphoma (NHL).
-For indolent lymphomas, autologous stem cell transplantation is primarily used to treat patients with relapsed NHL.
-Allogeneic transplantation may be considered in the treatment of indolent forms of NHL, particularly for younger patients whose disease behaves more aggressively or has high-risk features.
+Autologous stem cell transplantation remains a key component of standard medical care for patients with aggressive forms of non-Hodgkin lymphoma (NHL).
+For indolent lymphomas (indolent means that the disease is not progressing or is growing slowly), autologous stem cell transplantation is primarily used to treat patients with relapsed NHL.
+Allogeneic transplantation may be considered for the treatment of indolent forms of NHL, particularly in younger patients whose disease behaves more aggressively or has high-risk features.

-Stem cell transplantation can cause serious side effects that can be life threatening, so it may not be a treatment option all NHL patients.
-The risks and benefits of transplantation must always be considered when making treatment decisions.
-The decision to undergo a transplant should be discussed with the doctor.
-The doctor will consider many factors, including the patient's age, general health, certain prognostic factors, previous treatments, and if the patient has a well-matched donor.
+Stem cell transplantation can cause serious side effects that can be lifethreatening, so it may not be a treatment option for all NHL patients.
+The risks and benefits of transplantation must always be considered when making treatment choices.
+The decision to undergo a transplant should be discussed with the treating doctor.
+The doctor will consider many factors, including the patient's age, general health, certain prognostic factors, previous treatments, and, for allogeneic transplants, whether the patient has a well-matched donor.